 And in case you feel this way not only during the holidays but also during much of the year, this article is just for you!

-We all can think of nerve-racking social scenarios that can trigger some anxiety and lend to feelings of discomfort, nervousness or sweaty palms: e.g. like speaking in front of people, holiday parties, walking into a room of strangers or meeting someone new for the first time.
+We all can think of nerve-racking social scenarios that can trigger some anxiety and lend to feelings of discomfort, nervousness or sweaty palms: e.g. like speaking in front of people, at holiday parties, walking into a room of strangers, or meeting someone new for the first time.

 If you suffer from some degree of social anxiety, also known as social phobia, it can be incapacitating and can also impair one’s own ability to live their life.
 Different people have different triggers.
 But at the core of this condition is any one or combination of sometimes overwhelming fear, including but not limited to the following:

 - Being judged, teased or ridiculed by others

 - Being embarrassed or humiliated and the physical indications like excessive blushing, sweating, or even shaking

 Social Anxiety Disorder or sometimes referred to as SAD (not to be confused with seasonal affect disorder) and is sometimes referred to as the “illness of lost opportunities” since people may make life choices to accommodate their illness.